robin-rpr/calos/README.rst

 Technical publications
 ----------------------

-If Charliecloud helped your research, or it was useful to you in any other context where bibliographic citations are appropriate, please cite the following open-access paper:
+If Clearstack helped your research, or it was useful to you in any other context where bibliographic citations are appropriate, please cite the following open-access paper:

   Reid Priedhorsky and Tim Randles.
-"Charliecloud: Unprivileged containers for user-defined software stacks in HPC", 2017.
+"Clearstack: Unprivileged containers for user-defined software stacks in HPC", 2017.
 In *Proc.
 Supercomputing*.
   DOI: `10.1145/3126908.3126925 <https://doi.org/10.1145/3126908.3126925>`_.

-*Note:* This paper contains out-of-date number for the size of Charliecloud's code.
+*Note:* This paper contains out-of-date number for the size of Clearstack's code.
 Please instead use the current number in the FAQ.

 Other publications: